davidpl2/DeePosit/Readme.md

 7. Edit the file DeePosit\getParams.m and change the following line to point to the relevant python executable: params.pythonExe = '"YourVirtualEnvironmentName\Scripts\python.exe"';

+8. Download the pre-trained weights file from this [link](https://drive.google.com/file/d/16qVqZz5Yz_im1quljCdQ8cLIBGlrLxOY/view?usp=drive_link) and put it in the folder DeePosit\Classifier\TrainedWeights.

 8. Running the matlab script RunDeePositOnDB.m will run the preliminary detection and the classifier on all of the videos in the database (a single video is supplied in this github repository).
 The results will be saved in DeePositDetectionResults\<relative path of the input video>\DeePositRes.csv.
 Note that the videos in the database should be listed in the csv file: VideoDatabase\vidsID.csv .
 Note that you will need at least 32GB of RAM and a GPU with at least 4GB of memory.